 Before the 1980s, seeing a psychiatrist was the preferred treatment for depression.
 But advances in technology have allowed new insights into the workings of the brain and instigated a growing interest in antidepressants.
 Now, even primary care physicians, not just psychiatrists, have become frequent prescribers [source: Lieberman].
-By 2002, 10 percent of women 18 and up and 4 percent of men were taking antidepressants [source: CDC].
+Between 2005 and 2008, 11 percent of Americans 12 and up were taking antidepressants [source: CDC].

 Antidepressants have the power to change your moods, and they accomplish this by affecting the amount of serotonin and norepinephrine in the brain.
 Serotonin and norepinephrine are neurotransmitters, which travel through neurons in the brain.
 Scientists don't know a great deal about how these neurotransmitters affect your mood.
 But they do know that when antidepressants alter how neurotransmitters travel, it stabilizes your emotions.
 To learn more about this process, read How Antidepressants Work.

 So what's the reason behind the rising number of antidepressant prescriptions?
 One reason is that, despite their name, antidepressants are not prescribed solely for depression anymore.
 They are also used to treat chronic pain, anxiety, panic disorder, obsessive compulsive disorder and even eating disorders.
 Another reason could be that more people are confiding in their doctors about their struggles with depression.
 When you think of it that way, it seems like a positive trend in the United States -- patients are comfortable sharing the problem with doctors, and doctors are recognizing and treating it.

 But the numbers also raise questions about misdiagnosis and overprescription.
 Are we too quick to throw a prescription at any old emotional problem?
 Read on to learn more about this debate.